This ancient stretched curd cheese has roots dating back to 2500 years, when Hippocrates boasted of the Greeks skill in making cheese.

 Our friend and cheese maker Franco brought his passion for Caciocavallo to Toons Bridge.
 Franco has huge experience with the pasta filata (stretched curd) technique, which is used to make both Mozzarella and Caciocavallo.

-Translated from Italian, Cacio Cavallo means "horse cheese".
-This is because historically, these cheeses were bound together with rope in pairs, and hung over the back of horses to mature.
+Translated from Italian, Caciocavallo means "horse cheese".
+This is because historically, these cheeses were bound together with rope in pairs, and hung over wooden saddles to mature.

-There are many variations of cacio cavallo, and we make four distinct types that have very different characters.
-Cacio cavallo can age marvellously, turning the soft, rubbbery paste hard and flinty.
+There are many variations of caciocavallo, that use different animal rennets, and can be aged for many years.
+We make three distinct types that have very different characters.
 The flavours can be huge, as we harness all of the various raw milk bacteria to ripen the curd.